alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ## How it Works

 This tool works in a few steps:
-1. Reads a `config.yaml` file that you provide.
+1. Reads a `config.yaml` file that is provided.
 2. Dynamically creates a temporary Gradle project.
-3. Copies your extension source code into this new project.
+3. Copies extension source code into this new project.
-4. Generates a `build.gradle.kts` file configured to use Java 11 and includes any dependencies you specified.
+4. Generates a `build.gradle.kts` file configured to use Java 11 and includes any dependencies specified.
-5. Builds this project to produce a single, JAR containing your extensions and their dependencies.
+5. Builds this project to produce a single, JAR containing extensions and their dependencies.

 ---